0-k/0-k.github.io/_privacy.md

 <p>When you access one of our Internet pages that includes the OpenStreetMap service, OpenStreetMap stores a cookie on your terminal device via your browser.
 This processes your user settings and user data for the purpose of displaying the page or guaranteeing the functionality of the OpenStreetMap service.
 Through this processing, OpenStreetMap can recognize the website from which your request has been sent and to which IP address the directions should be transmitted.&nbsp;</p>
 <p>The legal basis for collecting and processing this information is Art.
 6 Para.
 1 lit. f) GDPR.
 Our legitimate interest lies in the optimization and economic operation of our site.</p>
 <p>If you do not agree to this processing, you have the option of preventing the installation of cookies by making the appropriate settings in your browser.
 Further details can be found in the section about cookies above.</p>
-<p>OpenStreetMap offers further information about its data collection and processing as well your rights and your options for protecting your privacy at this link:</p>
+<p>Vimeo offers further information about its data collection and processing as well your rights and your options for protecting your privacy at this link:</p>
 <p><a href="https://wiki.osmfoundation.org/wiki/Privacy_Policy" target="_blank" rel="noopener">https://wiki.osmfoundation.org/wiki/Privacy_Policy</a>.</p>

-<h4>Soundcloud</h4>
-<p>For music on our site, we use Soundcloud, a service of SoundCloud Limited, Rheinsberger Str.
-76/77, 10115 Berlin, Germany hereinafter referred to as "Soundcloud".</p>
-<p>When you access one of our Internet pages that includes the Soundcloud service, Soundcloud stores a cookie on your terminal device via your browser.
-This processes your user settings and user data for the purpose of displaying the page or guaranteeing the functionality of the Soundcloud service.
-Through this processing, Soundcloud can recognize the website from which your request has been sent and to which IP address the music should be transmitted.&nbsp;</p>
-<p>The legal basis for collecting and processing this information is Art.
-6 Para.
-1 lit. f) GDPR.
-Our legitimate interest lies in the optimization and economic operation of our site.</p>
-<p>If you do not agree to this processing, you have the option of preventing the installation of cookies by making the appropriate settings in your browser.
-Further details can be found in the section about cookies above.</p>
-<p>Soundcloud offers further information about its data collection and processing as well your rights and your options for protecting your privacy at this link:</p>
-<p><a href="https://soundcloud.com/pages/privacy" target="_blank" rel="noopener">https://soundcloud.com/pages/privacy</a>.</p>

 <h4>YouTube</h4>
 <p>We use YouTube on our website.
 This is a video portal operated by YouTube LLC, 901 Cherry Ave, 94066 San Bruno, CA, USA, hereinafter referred to as "YouTube".</p>